What Exactly is the Patch Tool for?

 Select the destination radio button to clone or copy a particular field.
-With the help of the patch, tool copy the image.
+With the help of the patch, the tool copy the image.
 But the edges might get pixelated.
 There is a better method with superior results.
-After making the selection, hit Ctrl + Alt + T in Windows and Cmd + Alt + T on a Mac.
+After selecting, hit Ctrl + Alt + T in Windows and Cmd + Alt + T on a Mac.
 This activates the free transform tool.
-After that move the selection into a new place.
-To make it work, click on the tick box or you can press the enter key.
+After that, move the selection into a new place.
+To make it work, click on the tick box, or you can press the enter key.
 You will still notice the selection tool as the dotted line is visible.
 Now you have to move the mouse over the selected area, then move the area slightly and release the cursor.
 This will make the surrounding pixels to blend better.

 Patch Tool in Content-Aware Mode

-There is another method of using the free transform tool with the destination mode active on the patch tool.
-Patch tool can be used in normal as well as the content-aware mode.
+Another method of using the free transform tool with the destination mode active on the patch tool.
+The patch tool can be used in normal as well as content-aware mode.
 The former is great for general photo editing when you work on images with sharp contrast or with edges.
 However, the later outshine when it comes to close edge clean up.
 For using the patch tool in the content-aware mode, you have to navigate to the Options bar.
-From there you have the option to change from normal to content-aware mode.
-Also note that for working on an empty layer, ensure to check “sample all layers”.
+From there, you have the option to change from normal to content-aware mode.
+Also, note that for working on an empty layer, ensure to check “sample all layers”.
 You also can choose between various range options that you can select based on your blending requirements.

-The patch tool is an effective tool in Photoshop used to restore damaged images to its original condition.
+The patch tool is an effective tool in Photoshop used to restore damaged images to their original condition.
 You can also clone things from the images as per your needs.
 Once mastered, it is a very easy method for working on images.
-Irrespective of the area of a photo you can work on large or small parts.
+Irrespective of the area of a photo, you can work on large or small parts.
 Provided you have some area as a source in the image.
-Hope you have found this article helpful in understanding a new tool in Photoshop.
+I hope you have found this article helpful in understanding a new tool in Photoshop.